Articles

 Cons of Notion:

-• Lacks dedicated LMS features like automated testing, progress tracking, and compliance management
+- Lacks dedicated LMS features like testing, progress tracking, and compliance management

-• Requires significant setup and ongoing maintenance for training use cases
+- Requires significant setup and ongoing maintenance for effective use

 How does Trainual compare to Notion?

-Notion is a flexible workspace for notes, wikis, and project management.
-But that flexibility comes at a cost for Franchises: there’s no built-in way to track training, require e-signatures, or verify completion.
-Trainual is purpose-built for business training, with every subject including progress tracking, quizzes, and policy acknowledgment.
-You get structure and accountability, not just storage.
+Notion is a flexible workspace for notes and wikis, but that flexibility can be a headache for Franchises.
+There’s no built-in way to track who’s completed training or require sign-offs on policies.
+Trainual is purpose-built for business training, every subject includes progress tracking, quizzes, and e-signatures.
+That’s how you get real accountability, not just a pile of docs.

 Confluence is an AI-powered team workspace and knowledge management platform designed to serve as a central hub for documentation, project planning, and team collaboration.
 Its deep integration with Jira and the Atlassian ecosystem makes it especially valuable for organizations already using these tools.
 The platform is highly scalable, supporting teams from small businesses to large enterprises, and is often used by franchises seeking a unified documentation solution.

 The platform provides real-time collaborative editing, pre-built templates, and AI tools for drafting and summarizing content.
-Confluence offers granular permissions for controlling access, along with databases and whiteboards for structured content and brainstorming.
-Its approach is focused on creating and organizing static knowledge, such as company policies, project specs, and operational documentation.
+Teams can leverage databases and whiteboards for structured content and visual brainstorming, while granular permissions help control access to sensitive information.
+Confluence is known for its ability to organize static knowledge, such as company policies and project specifications, in a single, searchable location.

 Pricing

-• Enterprise: Custom pricing.
-Includes advanced security, multiple sites, and 24/7 support for all issues.
+- Enterprise: Custom pricing.
+Provides advanced security, multiple sites, and 24/7 support for all issues.

-Confluence uses a free/per-user pricing model that is highly competitive for the SMB market.
-For a franchises business with 50 employees, expect approximately $271/month on the Standard plan or $522/month on Premium (annual billing).
-The free tier is suitable for small teams or pilot projects.
+Confluence uses a per-user pricing model, making it highly competitive for SMBs.
+For a franchises business with 50 employees, expect approximately $271/month on the Standard plan.
+A free tier is available for small teams, and all paid plans include core documentation features.

 Pros of Confluence: